-- 3.5.1.1 The Malmesbury Community Area population is set to increase by 9.7% by 2026.
-Within this, the under 16 years of age population is projected to decrease slightly, and the working age population is projected to see a much larger decrease. - 3.5.1.2 Ashton Keynes has a high percentage of detached homes (58%) compared to the national average and only 13% of terraced homes.
-This reduces the supply of less expensive homes in a village where housing is expensive.
+3.5.1.1 The Malmesbury Community Area population is set to increase by 9.7%7 by 2026.
+Within this, the under 16 years of age population is projected to decrease slightly, and the working age population is projected to see a much larger decrease.

+- 3.5.1.2 Ashton Keynes has a high percentage of detached homes (58%) compared to the national average and only 13% of terraced homes.
+This reduces the supply of less expensive homes in a village where housing is expensive. - 3.5.1.3 In addition, the background information in this plan shows that there is a need to achieve a more varied mix of tenure and type of housing in order to achieve a more demographically mixed community and cater for the housing needs of current and future generations.

-6 The majority of the increase in population is expected to occur in the Malmesbury town area.
+7 The majority of the increase in population is expected to occur in the Malmesbury town area.
 Villages in the parishes are expected to have lower rates of population growth.